top of page

 About Us

 Sankuru Regen is an agricultural project seeking to empower farming communities in the Sankuru Region of the Democratic Republic of Congo.
 This project is a collaboration led by Daniel Law and facilitated by the US based Appointment Congo and its DRC based non-profit partner AMECO.
-Sankuru Regen is a collaboration supported by the donations of individuals and informed by the principles and practices of regenerative agriculture.
+Sankuru Regen is a collaborative effort with Sankuru farmers and is informed by the principles and practices of regenerative agriculture.

 Our Context